clhenrick/cartodb-tutorial/README.md

   ![](./img/us-roads-rivers.png)

-- New York City's borough boundaries or other administrative boundaries such as states and countries can be stored as polygons:
+- New York City's borough boundaries (or other administrative boundaries such as states, provinces and countries) can be stored as polygons:

   ![](./img/nyc-boroughs.png)

+### Map Tiles

-These types of data are what is used to render __map tiles__ like those you see on Google Maps, Bing, Map Quest, etc. For example these are map tiles from different providers for the same area of San Francisco:
+These types of data are used to render __map tiles__ like those you see on [OpenStreetMap](http://www.openstreetmap.org), Google Maps, Bing, Map Quest, etc. For example these are map tiles from different providers for the same area of San Francisco:

 ![](./img/tiles.gif)

-Map tiles are small 256 x 256 pixel images that are "tiled" together in a grid like fashion.
-They are broken up this way so that only the part of the earth you are viewing needs to be rendered.
-Only the images inside and just outside the map area you are looking at are being rendered.
+Map tiles are small 256 x 256 pixel images that are "tiled" together in a grid like and pyramid fashion.
+They are broken up this way to make zooming and panning appear seamless and fluid by the web-map user.
+Only the images inside and just outside the map area the user is looking at are being rendered.
 The server is told to render neighboring tiles and to _cache_ them so that when you pan to a new area the interaction appears seamless.

-Map tiles form our _basemap_ that we can overlay _custom data_ on top of.
+For web mapping map tiles form our _basemap_ that we can overlay _custom data_ on top of.
 Even more though, we can _analyze_ our geospatial data with CartoDB.
 This is where the fun comes in :)

 ### Analyzing Geospatial data with PostGIS

-PostGIS is the open-source technology that allows for doing geospatial analysis in CartoDB.
+__PostGIS__ (along with PostgreSQL) is the open-source technology that allows for doing geospatial analysis in CartoDB.
 Why would we want to use this over other types of GIS software?

 - Replicable - you can script your workflow, which is great for leaving a trail of your work.
 - It builds on SQL - if you already know SQL, this is an easy way to get into doing GIS analysis.